xizon/uix-kit/README.md

 ## Key Features

-Uix Kit isn't a reusable component structure, mostly custom CSS and JavaScript based.
-Definitely interesting, and if you're developing mostly web content and not applications this is particularly useful.

-It can be used separately, or merge components and grid systems using bootstrap.
-Regardless of the screen size, the website content will naturally fit the given resolution.
-Using the Uix Kit will save you large amount of time to build your projects.
-It supports 3D and 2D rendering with three.js and pixi.js.
-More typically, automatically generate core files with Webpack for each module (contains .js, .scss, .html files).

 * Supports 3D and 2D rendering with three.js and pixi.js.
 * Using Sass to Control Scope With BEM Naming